Gravecat/invictus/src/readme.md

 * **factory** - The factory source folder is where the static game data resides -- it contains factory classes, which generate preset classes for tiles, items, monsters, etc.

+* **misc** - The misc source folder is for those few odd loose files that just... don't fit in anywhere else.

 * **terminal** - The terminal source folder contains all middleware code dealing with NCurses/PDCurses, and anything Curses or terminal-related.

 * **ui** - The ui source folder contains code dealing with the UI elements of the game (the dungeon viewport, the message log, the sidebar, other overlapping